Home » Cause

 The Let Forests Grow Carbon Offset Fund

-This public matching fund will pay the value of timber cuts on state properties.
+The Carbon Offset Fund, a public matching initiative, will pay the value of timber cuts on state properties.
 The Fund will also pay landowners with ten-year forestry management plans the expected timbering revenue not to cut down trees.
 Letting forests grow old captures more carbon than planting trees and benefits our quality of life.
-With more green and less…
+With…

 Continue reading